imfd-stroemungsmechanik/introduction-into-cfd/5_diffuser/3_postprocessing.md

 ![Diffuser paraview velocity contour settings](figures/paraview-menu-velocity-contour-settings.png)

 When inspecting the velocity field through the diffuser, the reduction in flow velocity due to the incresed cross-sectional area is apparent.
-Furthermore, no recirculation region is noticable at the lower end of the diffuser, something which would be expected due to the large opening angle of the diffuser.ine.
+Furthermore, no recirculation is noticable at the lower end of the diffuser, something which would be expected due to the large opening angle of the diffuser.ine.

 ![Diffuser paraview velocity contour](figures/diffuser-results-velocity-contour.png)

+## Visualizing Flow Streamlines

+Streamlines of the flow are best suited for visualizing any possible recirculation.